Bira/octopus-carnival/_drafts/better-than-bad.md

 of what a group of PCs can accomplish.

-I mean, yeah, if you want to be realistic about it, there's only so much a group of 4-5 people can do to enact large-scale change, even if they're badass action heroes.
-But if you're going to be realistic about it you have to go all the way and state that the best way to enact this change is through _collective action_ and give support for that.
+I mean, yeah, if you want to be realistic about it, there's only so much a group of 4-5 people can do to enact large-scale change in an unjust society, even if they're badass action heroes.
+But if you're going to be realistic about it you have to go all the way and state that the best way to enact this change is through _collective action_ and give some support for that.
 Lancer does it.
 Sigmata does it.
 Does Better Than Bad do it?
 Eh, not really.

 This introduction and a couple of short sections at the end are the only parts of _Better than Bad_ that are written in an out-of-character, authorial